Student Government Association

 The SGA is comprised of a Student Senate and an executive board.
 Students are encouraged to participate in their government.
 For further information, contact the SGA Office in the Student Center, room 215.

-It is said that 90% of what you learn at college comes from outside the classroom.
-If that is the case, then WestConn's center for education is the Student Center/Student Life office.
+It is said that ninety percent of what you learn at college comes from outside the classroom.
+If that is the case, then WestConn’s center for education is the Student Center/Student Life Office.

-A complete listing of all clubs/organizations on campus can be found in the Student Handbook 2004-2005.
-If you would like to start a club or organization, please call the Student Center/Student Life Office at (203) 837-8415.
+A complete listing of all student organizations on campus can be found on the web at clubs.wcsu.edu.
+If you would like to start an organization, please call the Student Center/Student Life Office at (203) 837-8214.

-Western offers a variety of opportunities for the student-athlete to excel at the local, regional and national levels of competition.
-Sporting events are scheduled throughout the academic year, and opportunities are provided for male and female teams and club activities.
+WestConn offers a variety of opportunities for the student-athlete to excel at the local, regional and national levels of competition.
+Sporting events are scheduled throughout the academic year, and opportunities are provided for male and female teams.

 Fall - Soccer, Football